 It’s much easier to make decisions backed by data than it is to guess and hope you’re right—and the actions of your audience can be one of the most powerful data sources for your brand.

-Your customers, subscribers, and website visitors hold all the information you need to create a memorable experience that drives engagement and promotes customer loyalty—all you need to do is follow their lead.
+Your site visitors, subscribers, and customers hold all the information you need to accomplish that.
+All you have to do is follow their lead.